Contact structures with singularities: from local to global: -Contact manifolds

 The bundle $\R\times{^{b}T^*M}$ is a $b$-contact manifold with $b$-contact structure defined as the kernel of the one-form

 where $t$ is the coordinate on $\R$.
 The critical set is given by $\tilde{Z}=Z\times \R$.
 Using the definition of the extended de Rham derivative, one checks that $\alpha\wedge (d\alpha)^n \neq 0$.
 Away from $\tilde{Z}$, $\xi = \ker \alpha $ is a non-integrable hyperplane field distribution, as in usual contact geometry.
 On the critical set however, $\xi$ is tangent to $\tilde{Z}$.
 This comes from the definition of $b$-vector fields.
-Since the rank of $\xi$ can drop by $1$ on $\tilde{Z}$, we cannot say that $\xi$ is a hyperplane field. \end{example}
+As a smooth distribution, that is a viewing $\xi$ as a distribution of $TM$, the rank can drop by $1$ on $\tilde{Z}$, and hence we cannot say that $\xi$ defines a smooth hyperplane field in $TM$. \end{example}

 As we will see in the next example, the rank does not necessarily drop.

 \begin{example} Let us take $\R^{2n+1}$ with coordinates $(z,x_1,\dots,x_n,y_1,\dots,y_n)$.
 We consider the distribution of the kernel of $\alpha=\frac{dz}{z}+\sum_{i=1}^n x_i dy_i$.
 The critical set is given by $z=0$ and the rank does not drop on the critical set: on the critical set, the distribution is spanned by $\{\frac{\partial}{\partial x_i},\frac{\partial}{\partial y_i}, i=1,\dots n\}$. \end{example}